 - Order of the Lytae

-- Successfully defending a jury trial for over $13 million in actual damages against one of the world’s leading international pump manufacturers accused of breach of contract and breach of warranty.
+- Successfully defended one of the world’s leading international pump manufacturers accused of breach of contract and breach of warranty in a jury trial for over $13 million in actual damages.
 At the end of trial proceedings, plaintiff recovered $0 from defendant.

-- Successfully defending a trucking company in a personal injury jury trial in which the plaintiff sought more than $10 million in damages.
+- Successfully defended a trucking company in a personal injury jury trial in which the plaintiff sought more than $10 million in damages.

-- Successfully prosecuting a piercing the corporate veil claim against the president of a defunct oil and gas company, thereby holding the president personally liable for his company’s debt.
+- Successfully prosecut a piercing the corporate veil claim against the president of a defunct oil and gas company, thereby holding the president personally liable for his company’s debt.

-- Successfully prosecuting numerous breach of contract lawsuits through trial for an oilfield service client seeking recovery for unpaid work.
+- Successfully prosecuted numerous breach of contract lawsuits through trial for an oilfield service client seeking recovery for unpaid work.

-- Successfully reversing trial court orders refusing to enforce arbitration provisions through appeals to both the Fifth and Thirteenth District Courts of Appeals for the State of Texas.
+- Successfully reversed trial court orders refusing to enforce arbitration provisions through appeals to both the Fifth and Thirteenth District Courts of Appeals for the State of Texas.

-- Obtaining pre-trial, voluntary dismissals in favor of defendants accused of fraud, breach of contract, and malicious prosecution.
+- Obtained pre-trial, voluntary dismissals in favor of defendants accused of fraud, breach of contract, and malicious prosecution.